-So what does this mean exactly?
+So what does this mean, exactly?
 Why might it be important?
 Mushin is a mental state where your mind is empty of all thoughts, all desires, and all assumptions.
-When your mind is clear, you are free from your ego and are able to act spontaneously and fluidly.
-This is a concept that is important to martial arts, and it prevalent throughout many other traditional Japanese arts such as ikebana (生け花, flower arrangement) and shodo (書道, calligraphy).
+When your mind is clear, you are free from your ego and are able to act spontaneously and fluidly without emotion and hesitation getting in the way.
+This is a concept that is important to martial arts, and it is prevalent throughout many other traditional Japanese arts as well such as “ikebana”, or the calming Japanese hobby of flower arranging, and shodo, the beautiful calligraphy art style.
 In this article, I will further illustrate this concept, drawing both on Zen Buddhist philosophy and my own personal experiences as a practitioner of aikido.

 “When the swordsman stands against his opponent, he is not to think of the opponent, nor of himself, nor of his enemy`s sword movements.
 He just stands there with his sword which, forgetful of all technique, is ready only to follow the dictates of the subconscious.
 The man has effaced himself as the wielder of the sword.
 When he strikes, it is not the man but the sword in the hand of the man`s subconscious that strikes.”

-Creating a mental state of mushin is very important to me as a practitioner of aikido (合気道), a martial art of self-defense founded in Japan by Morihei Ueshiba (also called O-Sensei, or “great teacher”).
-If someone attacks me by trying to punch me in the face, I cannot consciously think “Oh, I’m being punched in the face.
+Creating a mental state of mushin is very important to those who are practitioners of aikido, a martial art of self-defense that was founded in Japan by Morihei Ueshiba (also called O-Sensei, or “great teacher”).
+If someone attacks me by trying to punch me in the face, I cannot consciously think “Oh, I’m about to be punched in the face.
 What should I do?”
 There is no time for that.
-I cannot think about what the other person is doing nor what I should do to complete a perfect kokyu-nage defense.
+I cannot think about what the other person is doing nor what I should do to complete a perfect “kokyu-nage” defense move.
 If I pause to think at all, my face is done for.
 Instead, I am supposed to just act – spontaneously and fluidly, without any thoughts to distract me from the moment.
 The same goes for any other practitioner of a martial art.

-So how can I hope to achieve this effortless state?
-The answer is through dedicated practice.
+So how can you hope to achieve this effortless state?
+What are some techniques for achieving mushin for yourself?
+The simplest answer is through dedicated practice.
 One needs to practice so much that technique becomes instinct or second nature.
-One of the ways of doing this is through kihon (基本), or basics.
-In Wadokai Aikido, we have aikido exercises, called taiso (体操), which originated from Koichi Tohei, one of O-Sensei’s senior students.
-By practicing these movements, we are building “muscle memory” and become familiar with basic foot and body movements (ashi-sabaki, 足さばき, and te-sabaki, 手さばき, respectively).
-This, in turn, helps us with our waza (技), or techniques, which we practice with different partners in the dojo, and further helps us with our muscle memory and awareness of that to do in various situations.
+One of the ways of doing this is through kihon, or basics.
+In Wadokai Aikido, we have aikido exercises called taiso, which originated from Koichi Tohei, one of O-Sensei’s senior students.
+By practicing these movements, we are building “muscle memory” and become familiar with basic foot and body movements (ashi-sabaki and te-sabaki, respectively).
+This, in turn, helps us with our waza, or techniques, which we practice with different partners in the dojo, and further helps us with our muscle memory and awareness of what to do in various situations.
 The more we practice, the less conscious we become with our movements, which is similar to the analogy of learning to ride a bike.

-The concept of mushin is not only meant for the dedicated martial artist, but can be applied to other arts and disciplines as well.
-As I mentioned before, mushin is also important to traditional Japanese arts such as ikebana and shodo.
+The concept of mushin is not only meant for the dedicated martial artist but can also be applied to other arts and disciplines as well.
+As I mentioned before, mushin is also important to traditional Japanese arts such as flower arrangement and calligraphy.
 Discipline and a keen awareness of the present moment are both very important to these arts.
 Through mushin, artists achieve great mindfulness and sensitivity.
 When their mind is clear, their work is intuitive and flows from the subconscious.

 While mushin is a Japanese concept rooted in Zen Buddhism, I also believe that it can be seen throughout many different arts and disciplines throughout the world.
-Whenever athletes are “in the zone,” they must be experiencing mushin.
+Whenever athletes are “in the zone,” they must be experiencing some form of mushin.
 They aren’t consciously thinking, just doing, and the extreme clarity they experience is just described by different words.
-The same may be said of actors whenever they improvise.
+The same may be said of actors whenever they improvise or get lost in the character.
 They must clear their minds of all ego so they can quickly and appropriately respond to situations.

 Mushin is a very useful concept and can be applied in so many different situations.
 Whatever your discipline is, if you continue to practice in a way that is dedicated, mindful, and without ego, then perhaps you can experience mushin too.
+It might even help you with your endeavours, whether you’re an athlete, a creative person, or just need to get better at concentrating.
 It’s something to think (or not think) about at least!